PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 Kim was not convinced.
 Without hesitation he turned away, pulling Tom with him.

-“Alright, alright.
-The cow for the pips,” Jack negotiated, “but only for *all* of them.”
+“All right, all right, the cow for the pips,” Jack negotiated, “but only for *all* of them.”